- Create a resource

 - is unique, descriptive and short (max.
 100 characters)

-- does not contain any special characters (space, comma, accents, hyphen…)
+- does not contain a space, comma, accents or special characters

 Shortname good examples: